-Students will be able to obtain a wide range of skills on this course, e.g. a range of subject-specific and transferable skills appropriate to graduate employment and/or postgraduate study in Animal Biology.
-For details please see PDP tables and module descriptors in the Biological Sciences programme student handbook.
+Students will be able to obtain a wide range of skills on this course, e.g. a range of subject-specific and transferable skills appropriate to graduate employment and/or postgraduate study in Biology.
+For details please see PDP tables and module descriptors in the student handbook.

 The Biological Sciences tutors at the University of Worcester have developed a Personal Development Planning scheme based on QAA Biosciences graduate and transferable skills.
-It contains a number of elements which run from induction through to level 6 level 7 and is compulsory for all Biological Sciences students.
+It contains a number of elements which run from induction through to level 6 and is compulsory for all Biological Sciences students.
 It was developed with three main aims in mind: to help students to reflect on the skills that they need in order to attain the next step in their studies, to make more effective use of the opportunities provided by academic tutorials to give the necessary individual support and guidance, and to increase the students' employability.
 The PDP skills are based on the QAA benchmark skills and each is linked to the appropriate assessments.
-However, practical and fieldwork skills and attributes are also recognised in the

-PDP scheme in order to increase employability. programme student handbook.
-For more information plea se see the Biological Sciences
+However, practical and fieldwork skills and attributes are also recognised in the PDP scheme in order to increase employability.
+For more information please see the Biological Sciences student handbook.

-PDP Skills and Attributes for Animal Biology (based on QAA benchmark skills)
+PDP Skills and Attributes for Human Biology (based on QAA benchmark skills)